Skip to content

 Job Introduction

-- Distributed leadership: Every EP has the chance to lead in areas of professional interest whether it’s SENCo supervision, ELSA programme, our nurturing Nurture Network, EBSA interventions, PINS, or delivering centralised training open to all schools.
+Every EP has the opportunity to lead in areas they care about — from SENCo supervision and the ELSA programme to our Nurture Network, EBSA interventions, PINS, and delivering central training.

-- Strong Partnerships: We work closely with the Virtual School and College, developing advanced supervision models, delivering engaging training, and therapeutic interventions.
-Our Multi-Element Plan consultations and forward-thinking EHC assessment process set new standards for inclusion and co-production.
+We work closely with the Virtual School and College, contributing to innovative supervision models, engaging training and impactful therapeutic support.
+Our Multi‑Element Plan consultations and EHC assessment processes champion inclusion, co‑production and genuinely listening to families.

 Your Leadership Role

-- Develop strategy implement, and track commissioning activities to support high-quality service delivery and meet financial objectives.
+• Lead commissioning activity to support effective service delivery and meet financial goals.

-- Drive strategic developments across Children’s Services, contributing to the Local Authority’s Inclusion and Belonging agenda.
+• Contribute to strategic developments across Children’s Services, particularly our Inclusion and Belonging agenda.

 What You’ll Bring

-A professional post-graduate qualification in Educational Psychology and HCPC registration as a practitioner psychologist.
+• A postgraduate qualification in Educational Psychology and HCPC registration.

 Our Offer to You

-If you would like an informal discussion about the role, please email jeanette.yorke@bcpcouncil.gov.uk
+If you’d like an informal chat about the role, please email jeanette.yorke@bcpcouncil.gov.uk.
+We’d love to hear from you.

 About BCP Council